carlreinecken/kiwi/README.md

     ->first_or_fail();
 ```

 Every execution will reset all where conditions.
 You can only use custom where conditions when using the methods `first()`, `first_or_fail()` or `all()`.
-After an entity was found it should have a primary key, which should be enough to identify it from that moment on.
+After an entity was found it should have a primary key, which is sufficient to identify it for other operations.

-## Basics: Write
+## Write

-#### Fill
+#### Mass assignment

-In order to fill or set data to your entity, you can assign the values like directly or mass assign the values with `fill()`.
+In order to set data to your entity, you can assign the values directly or mass assign the values with `fill()`.

 ```php
 <?php